 To make structlog's behavior less magicy, it ships with a standard library-specific wrapper class that has an explicit API instead of improvising: structlog.stdlib.BoundLogger.
 It behaves exactly like the generic structlog.BoundLogger except:

-- it's slightly faster due to less overhead, - has an explicit API that mirrors the log methods of standard library's Logger, structlog comes with one standard library-specific processor:

-• hence causing less cryptic error messages if you get method names wrong.
+- it's slightly faster due to less overhead, - has an explicit API that mirrors the log methods of standard library's logging.Logger, - hence causing less cryptic error messages if you get method names wrong.

 Processors